 Overview

-While available vaccines and antibiotics have decreased pneumococcal infections overall, several strains of antibiotic-resistant S. pneumoniae have emerged, emphasizing the need for improved vaccines and treatments.
-Researchers and doctors also need to know how S. pneumoniae transforms from a peaceful member of our body’s ecosystem to an invasive and lethal pathogen.
+Vaccines and antibiotics have decreased pneumococcal infections overall, but several strains of antibiotic-resistant S. pneumoniae have emerged in recent years.
+Immune system scientists are now investigating how to improve these important vaccines and therapies.
+Researchers are also studying how S. pneumoniae transforms from a harmless member of our body’s ecosystem to an invasive and lethal pathogen.

 Our Approach

-LJI immunologist Mitchell Kronenberg, Ph.D., leads efforts to understand how healthy individuals contain infection by bacteria such S. pneumoniae.
-His team focuses on specialized populations of lymphocytes that make very rapid or innate-like immune responses against the pathogen.
-They found that when S. pneumoniae invades the lung, immune cells called invariant natural killer T (iNKT) cells mount an immediate and highly choreographed immune response that prevents the infection from progressing.
-Moreover, since iNKT cells in different patients appear to target S. pneumoniae in the same way (unlike other types of T cells) scientists may someday be able to reliably activate them to fight pneumonia in newly infected patients.
+LJI Professor Mitchell Kronenberg, Ph.D., leads efforts to understand how healthy individuals contain infection by bacteria such S. pneumoniae.
+His team focuses on specialized populations of immune cells that make very rapid or innate-like immune responses against the pathogen.
+They have found that when S. pneumoniae invades the lung, immune cells called invariant natural killer T (iNKT) cells mount an immediate and highly choreographed immune response that prevents the infection from progressing.
+Moreover, since iNKT cells in different patients appear to target S. pneumoniae in the same way (unlike other types of T cells), scientists hope to find ways to activate these cells to fight pneumonia in newly infected patients.

-Kronenberg’s team is using mouse models and cutting-edge intravital microscopy to follow iNKT cell mobilization in living animals after S. pneumoniae infection.
+Dr. Kronenberg’s team is using mouse models and cutting-edge intravital microscopy to follow iNKT cell mobilization in living animals after S. pneumoniae infection.
 Their research charts how different subsets of iNKT cells emerge following infection, each secreting different chemical messenger (cytokine) signals at the “right” time.
-We now know that iNKT cell subsets can only neutralize lung infections if they are activated in a certain order in the right part of the airway.
+Thanks to this research, we now know that iNKT cell subsets can only neutralize lung infections if they are activated in a certain order in the right part of the airway.
 Researchers can build upon these findings to design potent pneumonia vaccines.

 Labs